RifeLab/Field-Book-Sandbox/traits/trait-boolean.md

 # <img class="icon-title" src="_static/icons/formats/close-circle.png"> Boolean Trait

-The Boolean trait format is used to record TRUE/FALSE values.
+The Boolean trait format is used to record `TRUE`/`FALSE` values.
-It is created with a trait name, default value, and optional details.
+It is created with a `name`, `default` value, and optional `details`.
-On the collect page you can toggle between TRUE and FALSE as needed.
+On the Collect screen you can toggle between `TRUE` and `FALSE`.
-Details text is displayed under the trait name on the collect page.
+Details text is displayed under the trait name on the Collect screen.

 <figure class="image">
   <img class="screenshot" src="_static/images/traits/formats/boolean_format_joined.png" width="700px">